 The Google Pixel 6a mixes top-end and midrange features.
 It gets the same mighty Google Tensor processor introduced on the Google Pixel 6 and 6 Pro – so should deliver flagship performance and 5G data speeds.
 Google also revisits its playful Pixel 6 styling, for a two-tone, black bar rear, and the phone's frame is a rich, blasted metal.
 With some competition like the Galaxy A53 5G sporting plastic at the price, things are looking good for the Google 6a's design, and it's water-resistant too.
 The Pixel 6a is another excellent option for anyone after a great smartphone that doesn't cost the earth.

-If you want something a little cheaper than the Pixel 5 or 6, but which is still a quality phone, then you’ll find it in the Google Pixel 4 XL.
+If you want something a little cheaper than a more modern Pixel, but which is still a quality phone, then you’ll find it in the Google Pixel 4 XL.

 Even though it’s been around since October 2019, it’s still a very impressive device.
 The screen itself is superior in many ways to the Pixel 5’s: larger, at 6.3 inches, and offering a higher resolution of 1440 x 3040 pixels.
 The processor is a little more powerful than the Pixel 5’s, too.